amiralimollaei/amiralimollaei.github.io/_posts/2025-01-07-creating-a-database-of-minecraft-skins-with-ai.md

 ## Problem 3: The Huge Amount Of Computation
 To process 197 thousand images is not an easy task, it requires a LOT of computation, something that I Just couldn't do on my PC.

-So, I used a cloud computing service named `Deepinfra`, this website let's you send 200 concurrent requirests to their APIs and was able to use their free trial to do the entire processing on their servers using `Llama3.2-Vision-90B` and `Llama3.3-70B` for a fraction of the time it would take on my machine, the code I wrote achived this in 3 hours, doing 128 concurrent requests with multithreading.
+So, I used a cloud computing service named `Deepinfra`, this website let's you send 200 concurrent requests to their APIs and was able to use their free trial to do the entire processing on their servers using `Llama3.2-Vision-90B` and `Llama3.3-70B` for a fraction of the time it would take on my machine, the code I wrote achived this in 3 hours, doing 128 concurrent requests with multithreading.

 ## The Dataset
 Below is some samples from the dataset,
-It's Accutane around %90 of the time, and in my opinion this is one of the most accurate datasets in this field.
+It's accurate around %90 of the time, and in my opinion this is one of the most accurate datasets in this field.

 ![Sample 1](/assets/posts/1/sample1.png)
 ![Sample 2](/assets/posts/1/sample2.png)